vippawar1104/Soccer-Player-Re-Identification/README.md

-# Option -2
-⚽ Soccer Player Re-Identification – YOLOv11 + Custom Tracker
+# ⚽ Soccer Player Re-Identification – YOLOv11 + Custom Tracker

 This project performs **player re-identification** in a soccer match video using **YOLOv11** for detection and a custom feature-based tracker.
 The tracker assigns **consistent player IDs**, even when players leave and re-enter the frame.